TAbdiukov/TAbdiukov.github.io/content/extract/IDA-PPSSPP/index.md

 date:   2026-08-18 03:40:45 +0100
 categories: extract
 tags: [extract, forensics, ppsspp, psp, cso, ida]
-subtitle: "Analysing PPSSPP RAM with IDA Pro"
+subtitle: "With a bonus part on accelerating your analysis with ChatGPT"
 ---

 # Analysing PPSSPP RAM with IDA Pro
-*with bonus steps on potentially accelerating your analysis with ChatGPT*
+*with a bonus part on accelerating your analysis with ChatGPT*

 In this walkthrough, to demonstrate the process, we will tackle a sample problem.
 We want to learn more about GTA Vice City Stories USA (later referred to as GTA:VCS) internal logic that handles in-game time of day, in particular, how and where the in‑game hour changes from 23 to 0 (right after 23:59 in in-game time of day).